-No cooling off period.
-A sale made under the hammer is final and there is no cooling off period.
+Unconditional.
+A sale made under the hammer is final and there is no conditions to the sale.

 No advertised price.
 The promotion of the property during the marketing period can attract interest from a wide range of potential buyers.
 If there is strong demand, interested parties will compete with each other, sometimes resulting in the sale price exceeding expectation.